sethgi/splatnav/README.md

 * [cvxpy](https://www.cvxpy.org/).
 Generic convex solver.
 * [unfoldNd](https://github.com/f-dangel/unfoldNd).
 Necessary to perform Maxpool3D operation over masked kernel for producing voxel grid.
 * [LightGlue](https://github.com/cvg/LightGlue).
 Feature matching for Splat-Loc.
+* [viser](https://github.com/nerfstudio-project/viser).
+Web-based 3D interactive visualizer.
+This already comes with Nerfstudio, however the latest version is needed to render Gaussian Splats.

 ## Datasets
 Our datasets, trained models, and trajectories are hosted on a [Google Drive](https://drive.google.com/drive/folders/1K0zfpuAti43YIBK5APFd-Yv73CvljgMC?usp=sharing).
 The scenes used in the paper are `flightgate` (`flight`), `statues`,  `stonehenge`, `adirondacks` (which is also named `old union`).
 The training data and model is in the `training` folder, while the trajectories are in `traj` (simulated) and `ros` (hardware).
 You can drag and drop these folders into your working directory.